networktocode/workshop-implementing-cicd-documentation/README.md

 5. Register GitLab Runner (screenshot following the steps):
-    - Get runner token via Project -> Settings -> CI/CD -> Project Runners
+    - Under the GitLab project you created, get runner token via Project -> Settings -> CI/CD -> Project Runners.
-    - We will use tags to specify the jobs this runner can run
+    - When creating this runner, we will use tags to specify the jobs this runner can pickup.
+    - Copy the command on the screen to register the runner.
+    - Come back to the Codespace instance.
     - Register runner via the following command ```gitlab-runner register  --url https://gitlab.com  --token <token>```
     - Use ```shell``` as the executor
     - Start the runner with ```gitlab-runner run```